Legal Insights: Is ADHD Considered a Disability in the UK?

 The Act prohibits discrimination against individuals with disabilities, including in the workplace.

-Failure to do so may result in legal consequences, such as discrimination cases brought by affected employees.
+Failure to do so may result in legal consequences, such as discrimination cases from affected employees.

-In such cases, legal remedies may be sought to address any discriminatory treatment or failure to provide necessary accommodations.
+Legal remedies may be sought to address discriminatory treatment or failure to provide necessary accommodations in such cases.

 Employers need to understand their legal obligations regarding neurodevelopmental conditions like ADHD and take appropriate measures to accommodate and support affected employees.